DevPatel1106/Concurrent-Custom-HashMap/Readme.md

 - Unit tests with JUnit
 - Performance benchmarking with multi-threaded simulation
 - Optional bucket load visualization in console

 ---

+## Factory Pattern Explanation

+The Factory Pattern is used in this project to decouple bucket creation from the map logic.
+Instead of hardcoding a specific bucket type, the map relies on a bucket factory (or Supplier) to create new buckets when needed.

+### How it works in this project:

+1. ConcurrentCustomMap accepts a Supplier<? extends BucketInterface<K,V>> in its constructor.
+2. Whenever a bucket is required (during initialization or resizing), the map calls this supplier to create a new instance.
+3. The map interacts only with the common interface (BucketInterface<K,V>), so it does not need to know the concrete implementation.

+### Benefits:

+- Flexibility: Easily switch between bucket types:
+  1. Standard Bucket – linked list with locks for basic concurrency.
+  2. Lock-Free Bucket – uses AtomicReference and CAS operations for non-blocking updates.
+  3. Tree Bucket – uses a balanced tree (TreeMap) for high-collision scenarios.
+- Maintainability: Map operations (put, get, remove) remain unchanged when bucket type changes.
+- Benchmarking: Quickly test performance of different bucket types without rewriting map logic.

+---
 ## 📂 Project Structure